ibramjd/Casablanca-E-commerce/README.md

 ### Features Included

-- 🚀 Features Included

 - 🛍️ Product Management: Organized product display with categories, details, and images.

-- 🛒 Shopping Cart: Dynamic cart that updates automatically when items are added, edited, or removed.
+- 🛒 Shopping Cart: Dynamic cart that updates automatically when items are added, or removed.

 - 💳 Payment System: Integrated with Bank of Khartoum (Bankak), with manual confirmation.